mark22013333/mark22013333/README.md

 ---

-### 🧩 關於我 | About Me
+### 🧩 About Me

-- 🔧 目前專注於金融業推播系統的後端開發與維運
-  🔧 Currently focusing on backend development in financial push systems
+- 🔧 Currently focusing on backend development in financial push systems
-  ➤ **Push System Optimization Project**

-- 🌱 正在學 Kubernetes 與分散式架構設計
-  🌱 Currently learning Kubernetes and distributed system architecture
+- 🌱 Currently learning Kubernetes and distributed system architecture

-- 👯 擅長 Spring Boot 微服務開發、維護單體系統並整合 Hazelcast 分散式同步
-  👯 Skilled in microservices & legacy system maintenance with Hazelcast
+- 👯 Skilled in microservices & legacy system maintenance with Hazelcast

-- 🤝 歡迎交流高併發架構與系統調校經驗
-  🤝 Looking to exchange experiences in high concurrency architecture
+- 🤝 Looking to exchange experiences in high concurrency architecture

-- 💬 歡迎聊聊 Java、Spring 全家桶、效能優化與除錯技巧
-  💬 Ask me about Java, Spring ecosystem, performance tuning & debugging
+- 💬 Ask me about Java, Spring ecosystem, performance tuning & debugging

-- 📫 聯絡我：**mark22013333@gmail.com**
-  📫 Reach me: **mark22013333@gmail.com**
+- 📫 Reach me: **mark22013333@gmail.com**

-- ⚡ 趣事：深夜 debug 比打電動還有成就感 😎
-  ⚡ Fun fact: Debugging at midnight is more satisfying than gaming 🎮
+- ⚡ Fun fact: Debugging at midnight is more satisfying than gaming 🎮

 ---

-### 🌐 社群連結 | Connect with Me
+### 🌐 Connect with Me

 <p align="left">
   <a href="https://linkedin.com/in/cheng106" target="_blank">